dsc-courses/bpd-reference/docs/documentation/building-organizing/index.md

         [<code>df.drop</code>](df.drop())(columns=column_name or [col_1_name, ..., col_k_name])
     </div>
     <div className="description">
-        <p>Drops a single column, or every column in a list of column names.</p>
+        <p>Drops a single column, or every column in a list of column names, from the DataFrame.</p>
     </div>
 </div>